nitin-motiani/jlisp/src/Plans.md

 24. Booleans and integers don't automatically get cast to each other, so that's nice

+25. Moving to use BigDecimals for Numbers.
+Else can't do operations on abstract Number class

 Exception Types Required :-
 1. Variable not found.
 Scheme REPL shows me unbound variable.
 So may show some cool message like that
 2. Condition in if should be boolean type